Dragon Inn

+Dragon Inn (龍門客棧, also known as Dragon Gate Inn) is a 1967 Taiwanese wuxia film written and directed by King Hu.
+The story centers on a eunuch from the imperial court who orders the execution of the respected General Yu and then tries to wipe out the last vestiges of his family.
+A small, disparate band of warriors engage the tyrant's secret police force at an isolated desert inn.

+King Hu had recently left Hong Kong to Taiwan where he set-up the short-lived Union Film Company.
+The film was shot in 1966.
+The film was released in 1967, and broke box‐office records in Taiwan, Korea, and the Philippines.

+Dragon Inn received positive retrospective reviews in Empire, Radio Times and Sight & Sound, with critic Michael Brooke of the latter magazine referring to the film as "one of the most important wuxia pian films to emerge from the Chinese-speaking world prior to the great martial arts boom of the turn of the 1970s."
+The film was remade as New Dragon Gate Inn (1992) and Flying Swords of Dragon Gate (2011).

 Plot

-Tsao, the emperor's first eunuch, has successfully bested General Yu, his political opponent.
-The general was beheaded and his remaining children have been exiled from China.
+Tsao, the emperor's most powerful eunuch, has successfully bested General Yu, Tsao's political rival.
+The general was executed and his remaining children have been exiled from China.
 As the children are being escorted to the western border of the Chinese empire, Tsao plots to have the children killed.
 Tsao's secret police lie in ambush at the desolate Dragon Gate Inn.
 Martial arts expert Hsiao shows up at the inn, wanting to meet the innkeeper.
 Unknown to the secret police is that the innkeeper, Wu Ming, was one of the general's lieutenants and has summoned Hsiao to help the children.
 A brother-sister martial-artist team (children of another Yu lieutenant) also show up to help.
 These four race to find Yu's children and lead them to safety.